deckerweb/builder-template-categories/readme.txt

 7. Edit a template - and set the template category (Example of an Elementor template)

-8. Post type Bulk Actions: add template category to selected templates in one action step
+8. Post type Bulk Actions: Add a template category to selected templates in one action step

 9. Plugins page - list of all plugins - "Builder Template Categories" with link to taxonomy listing table